SitecorePowerShell/Book/troubleshooting.md

 ## Installation

+### Elevated Session Hanging

+There is an additional configuration file added to support Identity Server.
+If you are installing Sitecore 9.1 or later you will want to enable the configuration file `Cognifide.PowerShell.IdentityServer.config`.

 ### Hanging Installation Wizard

 Some users have reported an [issue](https://github.com/SitecorePowerShell/Console/issues/404) where the package installation in Sitecore hangs while installing SPE.
 One possible fix is to disable the Sitecore Analytics feature; this of course assumes you do not plan on using it for your instance.